 Welcome to my Homepage!

-![]() I am an applied economist who uses insights and tools from behavioral and experimental economics to study questions in microeconomics, environmental economics, and management.
-In my research, I aim to better understand the behavioral foundations of human-decision making, particularly with respect to pro-environmental as well as pro- and anti-social behaviors.
-The focus of my research is to examine the role and interaction of both economic and psychological factors.
-In doing so, I aim to shed light on the essential considerations required for designing effective institutions and policy instruments to promote sustainability and persistent behavioral change.
-My research portfolio spans a diverse array of topics, ranging from cooperation, conflict, trust, inequality, and social norms to intertemporal choice, paternalism, and nudging.
-Currently, I work as a Postdoc at the Department of Economics at the University of Cologne.
+I am an applied economist drawing on insights and methods from behavioral and experimental economics to address key questions in microeconomics, management, and environmental economics.
+My research seeks to deepen our understanding of the behavioral foundations of human decision-making.
+I study how economic and psychological factors interact to shape individual and collective behavior.
+This includes studying how people cooperate or compete, how trust, inequality, and social norms influence actions, and how institutions and incentives affect pro- and anti-social behaviors.
+By uncovcering these mechanisms, my work informs the design of organizational practices and policy instruments that foaster efficiency, sustainability and lasting behavioral change.
+I am currently a Postdoctoral Researcher at the Department of Economics at the University of Cologne.
 I am also an associate member of the Cluster of Excellence ECONtribute, a research affiliate at the CESifo Network, and a research fellow at the Centre for Decision Research and Experimental Economics (CeDEx) and the Center for Social and Economic Behavior (C-SEB).
-On this site you can find more information about my research, my Curriculum Vitae, and how to contact me. |
+On this site, you can learn more about my research, explore my Curriculum Vitae, and find out how to get in touch.
+You can also connect with me and discover more of my work through the platforms below.
+Google Scholar, Bluesky, ORCiD, Ideas Repec |

 |